 I’ve long used curiosity as a tool to help me understand what is happening around me.

-Now and for the record, a Harvard Business Review and a Price Waterhouse Cooper study confirms that I wasn’t just nosy.
+Now, for the record, a Harvard Business Review and a PricewaterhouseCoopers study confirm that I wasn’t just nosy.
 Research shows that I was attuned to better leadership.

 During the 2011 Slave Lake wildfires, I led the disaster response.
-There is a normal ebb and flow to disasters, but at a certain point, the data showed that the need for disaster assistance was falling off.
+There is usually an ebb and flow to disasters, but at a certain point, the data showed that the need for disaster assistance was falling off.

 I could have assumed we solved the problem, but something didn’t feel right.

-Curiosity forced me to explore the data, and I found that we were missing a new demographic of a client.
+Curiosity compelled me to examine the data, and I discovered that we were missing a new demographic of clients.
 This resulted in a rejigging of our disaster assistance program to suit the needs of the community.

 Click to watch the video of me telling the story.